OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowButtonGrid.md

         * optional
         * the value of this property is a global or local URL
       * `target`:
-        * optional which values are empty or `_blank`.
-The latest value open the content of the URL in a new webpage
+        * optional property, which values are *empty* or `_blank`.
+The latest value, opens the URL in a new webpage

 ## F.A.Q